machinat/sociably/website/docs/embedded-webview.md

 - [Next.js](https://nextjs.org/docs/getting-started) - The React Framework for Production.
 :::

-Chat UI brings us a new way to communicate with users, but it cannot replace GUI at all.
-GUI still performs better on features that require precise control, instant interactions or showing large data.
+Chat UI brings us a new way to communicate with users, but it cannot totally replace GUI, which provides more features with precise control, instant interactions and richer displays.

-The best practice we suggest is a hybrid experience combining the advantage of both CUI and GUI.
-While chatbot, as the entry point of the app, is easier to use and broadcast.
-An webview can be used to provide more advanced and complicated features.
+The best practice we suggest is a hybrid experience that combines the advantage of both CUI and GUI.
+While chatbot, as the entry point of the app, is easier to access, the webview can provide more advanced and complex features.

 ## Webview Platform

-The `@machinat/webview` package provides webviews integrated with chat platforms.
-It actually does these three things in the background:
+`@machinat/webview` package serves webviews which are integrated with the chat platforms.
+It does these three things in the background:

-1. Serve the webview front-end app with [Next.js](https://nextjs.org).
+1. Host the webview front-end app with [Next.js](https://nextjs.org).
-2. Authorize users with the chat platforms accounts.
+2. Authorize users with their chat platforms account.
 3. Connect a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to instantly communicate with server.

 ### Install With Creator